• Home

 4 images showing how to saute bacon, onions, and sausage in a large black skillet.

-To finish, take the soup off of the heat and stir in the heavy cream and kale.
-Ladle it into bowls, top with crispy bacon and red pepper flakes, and enjoy!
+3. Serve: Ladle into bowls, top with crispy bacon and red pepper flakes if desired, and enjoy!

 3 images showing how to make zuppa toscana soup in a large black pot.